Curse of Dimensionality in Neural Network Optimization: Proofs of the Main Theorems

 \section{Proofs of the Main Theorems}

 In this section, we present the proofs of Theorems~\ref{poor} and~\ref{global}.
 While these proofs rely on Lemma~\ref{poor2}, the proof of Theorem~\ref{local} instead utilizes Lemma~\ref{poor1}.
-This distinction arises because, when $\sigma$ is not a Lipschitz continuous function, the Contraction Lemma~\cite[Lemma 26.9]{shalev2014understanding} cannot be applied to bound the Rademacher complexity of the unit ball in $B_\sigma$.
-However, if the analysis is restricted to finite-width training, similar arguments to those presented in this section can be employed to establish Theorem~\ref{local}.
+This distinction arises for two reasons: 1) When $\sigma$ is not a Lipschitz continuous function, the Contraction Lemma~\cite[Lemma 26.9]{shalev2014understanding} cannot be applied to bound the Rademacher complexity of the unit ball in $B_\sigma$.
+2) If the activation is not Lipschitz continuous, bounding the Barron norm using the second moments (as in Lemma \ref{Control of Barron norm}) may be infeasible.
+We provide a more detailed discussion in Appendix~\ref{localproof}.
+However, if the analysis is restricted to finite-width training, which represents the realistic scenario, arguments similar to those presented in this section can be employed to establish Theorem~\ref{local}.
 The proof of Theorem~\ref{local} is provided in Appendix~\ref{localproof}.